The Nexus of Science and Racism

 Introduction

 The issues related with race in the form of prejudice and discrimination arising from strict differential ideologies go back to the late Middle Ages.
 There is a relation between modernisation and legalised racism where bureaucracy promotes unequal treatment based on race.
 In modern times, the issue has gone beyond mere legalised racism, but also scientific racism where science is used to justify racism based on the notion of deficiency associated with certain race.
 This view is supported by William H. Tucker, Professor of Psychology at Rutgers University-Camden.
 He cited George M. Fredrickson, author of Racism: A Short History, who stated that groups that are systematically denied equal treatment have "some extraordinary deficiency that makes them less than fully human" to highlight the use of science as a way to justify such systematic discrimination.
 Tucker claims that science has become the preferred method to justify discriminatory policies.
+In this context, anthropology dissertation help becomes pivotal in unraveling the complexities of racial discourse and its historical underpinnings.
 This essay will explore this aspect to determine the extent of its truth and the manner in which it has been carried out.

 Whatsapp